-All accounting entities to which the SPFM is directly applicable should establish Audit Committees.
+All accounting entities to which the SPFM is directly applicable should establish an Audit Committee.
 The Board (or Accountable Officer) should establish an Audit Committee of at least three members, all of whom should be either Board members or independent external members.

-All Audit Committees in organisations to which the SPFM is directly applicable are subject to the guidance in the Audit Committee Handbook published by the Scottish Government.
+All Audit Committees in organisations to which the SPFM is directly applicable are subject to the guidance in the Audit and Assurance Committee Handbook published by the Scottish Government.
 A degree of flexibility will be appropriate in applying the guidance in the Handbook, particularly with regard to smaller accounting entities.

 The exact role of the Audit Committee will depend on the particular circumstances of the organisation.
 Examples of issues affecting the role of the Audit Committee include the strategic risk management arrangements that the Board and/or Accountable Officer have established, whether or not there is a separate Risk Committee and the whistleblowing arrangements which have been put in place as part of the anti-fraud and corruption arrangements.
 An Audit Committee should not have any executive responsibilities or be charged with making or endorsing any decisions, although it may draw attention to strengths and weaknesses in control and make suggestions for how weaknesses might be dealt with.
-The overarching purpose of the Audit Committee is to advise the Board and/or Accountable Officer: it is then the Board and/or Accountable Officer that makes the relevant decisions.
+The overarching purpose of the Audit Committee is to advise the Board and/or Accountable Officer; it is then the Board and/or Accountable Officer who makes the relevant decisions.

-To fulfil its role, an Audit Committee should meet at least four times per year.
-Additional meetings should be convened as deemed necessary.
+To fulfil its role, an Audit Committee should generally meet around three or four times per year.
+Additional meetings should be convened as deemed necessary, reflecting the needs of the organisation.